Eduena-Endownment-Fund/eduena-web/README.md

 # Eduena

-Eduena is a Decentralized Endowment Fund Management on sUSDe designed to manage and showcase various projects funded by an endowment fund.
-Our platform aims to streamline the process of project funding, monitoring, and reporting, making it easier for organizations to manage their endowment funds effectively.
+Eduena is a Decentralized Endowment Fund Management platform built on **sUSDe**.
+It is designed to manage and showcase various projects funded by an endowment fund.

-Built on the principles of transparency, security, and community governance, DEF leverages decentralized finance (DeFi) to empower endowment fund stakeholders while eliminating traditional inefficiencies.
+Our platform serves as a hub for initiatives across a wide range of domains, including:
+- **Decentralized Science (DeSci)**
+- **DAOs**
+- **Education**
+- **Social Impact**
+- And more

+Eduena streamlines the processes of project funding, monitoring, and reporting, enabling organizations to manage their endowment funds efficiently and transparently.

 ## Table of Contents